quantumphysicist/Disaster-Response-Pipelines/README.md

 When a message is inputted into the app, the message is classified into one or more categories.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
-Thanks to Udacity for the idea for (and structure of) this project, and to Figure8 for making their data available.
+Thanks to Udacity for the idea for (and structure of) this project, and to Figure Eight (now Appen) for making their data available.

 ## Screenshot of web app